-The positioning systems deliver color images during the day.
-And as light diminishes at night, the positioning systems switch to night mode and deliver black and white images with high quality.
+The speed domes deliver color images during the day.
+And as light diminishes at night, the speed domes switch to night mode and deliver black and white images with high quality.

 Slow Shutter

 In slow shutter mode, the shutter speed will automatically slow down in low illumination conditions to maintain clear video images by extending the exposure time.
 The feature can be enabled or disabled.